gavinyork/zephyr3d/doc/markdown/scene.planecreationoptions.size.md

 ## PlaneCreationOptions.size property

-Default size of axis x and axis y
+Default size of axis x and axis y, default is 1

 **Signature:**